thecloudsphere/documentation/docs/introduction.md

 ### What is The Cloudsphere?

+* an attempt to realise a small code base for API, orchestrator and runner services (less than 5000 SLOCs)

 ### What is The Cloudsphere <u>not</u>?

 * an alternative to Infrastructure as Code tool X